Contact Between the Child, their Family and Others

 The fostering service through your Supervising Social Worker will give you practical advice and support including financial help where needed to make sure contact is appropriate and safe.

-Face to face meetings and visits will generally be the best way of maintaining relationships, but other means such as letters, phone calls, photograph exchanges, cards etc. can also play a part.You should also talk to the child's social worker to explore how electronic media can support positive relationships for children.
+Face to face meetings and visits will generally be the best way of maintaining relationships, but other means such as letters, phone calls, photograph exchanges, cards etc. can also play a part.You should also talk to the child's social worker to explore how electronic communication, such as video calls, can support positive relationships for children.
 Children should be supported to ensure they are safe online rather than this form of contact being avoided.
+Childnet have produced some helpful information to help foster carers consider contact with a child/young person's family through the use of social media and digital devices.

 It is important that children from a dual heritage background or who are not a cultural match but placed with you, maintain their links with their family, friends and community so that their cultural history is encouraged, developed and valued.